era180000/selinuxhelper/README.md

 ## Path Inclusion
 Users are able to specify the include in intellisense definition parsing.
 The default is `/user/share/selinux/devel/include/`.

 This setting can be edited under `File > Preferences > Settings` and searching `SELinux`.
-To add several paths, seperate them with a comma.
+To add several paths, separate them with a comma.

 The `settings.json` appears as follows: